 Do you see something similar about these woodland cookies?
 Take a really close look.

 They were all made with a star cookie cutter.
-The cutter was altered a little by trimming the top tip off of the cookie dough before you bake the cookies.
+The cutter was altered a little by trimming the top tip-off of the cookie dough before you bake the cookies.
 You can round it a little from the two side tips so it will look more like the bottom of the face.
 Now flip the cutter upside down.
 Do you see the woodland animals now?
-I see a bear, fox, raccoon, skunk and a cat.
-I didn’t make the cat, but I wonder if thats why my skunk looks like it could meow.
+I see a bear, fox, raccoon, skunk, and a cat.
+I didn’t make the cut, but I wonder if that’s why my skunk looks like it could meow.

 Supplies for Woodland Cookies:

 AmeriColor 15 Second Royal Icing in the following Colors:

 - Once you bake the cookies, use a food-safe marker to make the pattern on the cookies.
 As you can see in the photos, I decided to change the design after I drew the pattern.
 Don’t you just love food safe markers!

 - Outline and flood the face with the white icing.

 - While the icing is wet, add two black Sixlets for the eyes and one for the nose.
 If you don’t want to use Sixlets, no problem.
 Just use black royal icing.

 - Let the cookie dry for several hours.